simonemberton/Introduction_to_Creative_Coding/Week_13/README.md

 </p>

 We can loop through the results and test whether the results contain a label that is a 'person' or 'cell phone'.
 In addition we can test if the result has a high confidence value.
+For now we will output the result to the console.

 Amend the ```gotDetections()``` function as follows:

 ```javascript